-PYAC consists of six organizations:
+PYAC consists of eight organizations:

 AS220 Youth, a transitional arts program that employs and engages Rhode Island youth, but focuses specifically on those recently released from the state's Juvenile Detention Facility, the Rhode Island Training School (RITS).